CompCogNeuro/sims/ch3/cats_dogs/README.md

 Let's first verify that when we present an individual's name as input, it will recall all of the information about that individual.
 This is a form of pattern completion with a single unique input cue.

-* Set `Step` to `Cycle` instead of `Trial` and press `Step` repeatedly to present the default input patterns to the network, which activates the `Morris` name unit.
+* Set `Step` to `Cycle` instead of `Trial` and press `Step` repeatedly to present the default input patterns to the network, which activates the `Chloe` name unit.

-You should see that the network activates the appropriate features for Morris.
-You can think about this process as finding the most harmonious activation state given the input constraint of Morris, and the constraints in the network's weights.
-Equivalently, you can think about it as settling into the Morris attractor.
+You should see that the network activates the appropriate features for Chloe.
+You can think about this process as finding the most harmonious activation state given the input constraint of Chloe, and the constraints in the network's weights.
+Equivalently, you can think about it as settling into the Chloe attractor.

 * Click on the `CatsAndDogPats` button in the left control panel, and double-click on the pattern for the Name layer, which brings up an edit window where you can edit the values.
 Zero out the first cell and add a 1 into the second one (Socks).
 Do `Init` and `Test Trial` responds to this (should be as expected from the above table).
 Go ahead and try a few other name activations (change the appropriate value from 0 to 1).